AbhayPr-1/peerloop/Readme.txt

 4. Run Server:
-   change directory to backend folder first npm run dev or npm nodemon server.js(change directory to backend folder first) The backend will be running on http://localhost:5000.
+   change directory to backend folder first npm run dev or npx nodemon server.js(change directory to backend folder first) The backend will be running on http://localhost:5000.